 Consequently, core business process digitalization becomes the development of brand-new applications that at a few points extract data from legacy systems and (many times only at the end of the business process) call business logic processing services.
 Such behavior contradicts the most fundamental UX principles.

 In summary, service-oriented legacy integration is risky, long, and costly.
 Most importantly, it imposes severe limitations on the quality of the resulting digital application.

 Mosaics offers a revolutionary alternative.

-It provides a tool that after some minor, one-time adjustments to the specific legacy application, automatically peels off the code that interacts with the exiting screens (i.e.,what users see and how they can enter input).
-It then replaces it with a standard interface that can communicate with any external source.
-The external source can provide the input expected by the legacy program in order to smoothly execute the existing business logic.
+After some minor, one-time adjustments to the specific legacy application, Mosaics automatically peels off the code that interacts with the exiting screens (i.e., what users see and how they can enter input).
+It then replaces it with an interface that can communicate with the Mosaics’ digital interface.
+The digital interface can provide the input expected by the legacy program to smoothly execute the existing business logic.

-This turns the entire legacy application, at once, into a set of paths.
-With the appropriate input, these paths can lead the execution of every single piece of the entire application — from end-to-end.
+This turns the entire legacy application, at once, into a set of journeys.
+With the appropriate input, these journeys can lead the execution of every single piece of the entire application—from end-to-end.

-Mosaics assigns each source (e.g., digital user session) a dedicated, stateful connection to the “path-driven” version of the legacy application.
+Mosaics assigns each digital user session a dedicated, stateful connection to the “journey-driven” version of the legacy application.

 The legacy code can be called at as many points as needed, even at the smallest granularity.
 Each call executes a part of the collective set of paths required to perform the relevant business task in the legacy system.

 Sequences of steps that do not require any user discretion run automatically without any user intervention (“behind the screens” robotic process automation).